 When using the Skudo Notched Squeegee, ensure to pull the product away from the roll before back rolling.

-Press in the Skudo Mat as you go, repeat process until the end of the row.
+Press in the Skudo Mat as you go, repeat process until the end of the row, taking note to ensure Base Coat thickness is 10 Mils wet.
 Once applied, do not lift the Mat.
-Taking note to ensure Base Coat thickness is 10 Mils wet.

 - Do not apply the Base Coat too far ahead of the Mat roll as it could dry out and weaken the bond with the back of the Mat.
 If it does dry, re-roll the Base Coat, then re-press the Mat back in while still wet.